cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 CIRRUS_CI | true
 CONTINUOUS_INTEGRATION | true
 CIRRUS_BRANCH | Branch name.
-For example `master` CIRRUS_PR | PR number if current build was triggered by a new PR.
+For example `master` CIRRUS_PR | PR number if current build was triggered by a PR based of a fork.
 For example `239` CIRRUS_TAG | Tag name if current build was triggered by a new tag.
 For example `v1.0` CIRRUS_BUILD_ID | Unique build ID CIRRUS_CHANGE_IN_REPO | Git SHA